-In 2015 the financial sector including Union Capital passed another year of challenge.
-National economy faced a difficult time because of political instability, huge volatility in capital market and high NPL rate.
-The total economy was adversely affected as a result of political instability.
-Global economic recession did have spillover impact on the Bangladesh economy.
-UCL met the challenges through focused marketing plan, diversified products and services, initiative towards a fully automated system, improving the assets quality by strengthening the recovery of nonperforming assets, emphasis on human resources development programs to upgrade the skill and knowledge of personnel.
+In 2016 the financial sector including Union Capital passed another year of challenge.
+National economy faced a difficult time because of security instability and high NPL rate.
+Global economic recession had a spillover impact on the Bangladesh economy.
+The capital market remained stable throughout the year.
+UCL met the challenges through focused marketing plan, diversified products and services, initiative towards a fully automated and modern system, improving the assets quality by strengthening the recovery of non-performing assets, emphasis on human resources development programs to upgrade the skill and knowledge of our personnel.